 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Fungus gnat larvae can damage root systems of infested plants by burrowing in the soil and feeding on the roots and sometimes the crowns of plants.
+The fungus gnat larvae cause damage to the root systems of the infested plants by burrowing in the soil and feeding on the roots and sometimes the crowns of plants.
 Seedlings, rooted cuttings, and young plants can be severely damaged or killed by fungus gnat larvae feeding on root hairs or roots.
-Fungus gnat larvae infestations on older established plants are characterized by little new growth and foliage that appears to be off color (dull or less vibrant than expected).
-A severely infested plant may also drop foliage.

-Control and prevention of fungus gnats come in several forms.
-For infested plants, allow the soil to thoroughly dry between waterings.
-This will kill the larvae through desiccation.
+Avoid bringing these pests home in new plants by inspecting any plants carefully before you purchase.
+Once fungus gnat adults and larvae are discovered on the plant, control and prevention come in several forms.
+For infested plants, allow the soil to thoroughly dry between watering.
+This will kill the larvae through desiccation as well as help prevent future problems.
 If the plant is of a type that cannot be allowed to dry out, immerse the pot in water and allow it to stand for an hour or so.
-This should drown the fungus gnat larvae.
-If this doesn’t work, drench the soil with a pesticide labeled for use on houseplants and for control of fungus gnats.
-Be careful to properly measure and apply these pesticides according to directions for use in a house and take care to provide adequate ventilation.
+This should drown the larvae.
+If this doesn’t work, you can drench the soil with a pesticide labeled for use on houseplants and for control of fungus gnats.
+Always read and follow label directions when using pesticides.

 The best way to prevent new or future infestations of fungus gnats is to follow proper watering practices.
 Houseplants in the winter normally do not require as much water as at other times of the year.
+Fungus gnats are more of a problem in the winter and are usually a result of overzealous watering.
 Whenever possible, allow soil surfaces to dry completely between watering.
-A wet environment is an open invitation to fungus gnats as well as a host of other problems such as root rot and stem rot.
-Don’t just water on a set schedule.
-Use the “finger method” to determine if you need to water – for an 8” pot, insert your index finger to the first knuckle.
-If moist, no need to water, if dry, water is needed.